adrdilauro/tradewind.js/README.md

 3. they must be written inside the CSS, forcing the developer to write animation's logics in an obscure way, and outside of the JavaScript files.

 Now, <b>tradewind.js</b> lets you enjoy the power of CSS3 animations without noticing these problems!

-### Essential features of tradewind.js

-1. Easy and human-friendly interface, at least as intuitive as jQueryUI
-2. All the advantages of CSS3: forget jQueryUI's heavy and buggy handling of jQuery objects!
-With jQueryUI your JavaScript does a lot of hidden work to show small animations, <b>tradewind.js</b> instead does the minimum and gets a result that users feel like magic.
-3. A <b>clean, clear, cross-browser callback</b> after animation's end; Firefox and Chrome didn't even agree how many end events should be fired in the end of a CSS3 animation?
-Did you get stuck in questions like [this](http://stackoverflow.com/questions/9255279/callback-when-css3-transition-finishes)?
-Forget about it, <b>tradewind.js</b> simply calculates the transition times and provides you a callback using vanilla JavaScript!
-4. No dependencies at all, <b>tradewind.js</b> is written in vanilla JavaScript!
-5. Compatibility with IE8 and IE9: animations won't work because they are not supported, but the overall effect is still perfectly acceptable, being analogous to a simple change of style.
-You don't have to give up on animations because some of your users still have old browsers!
-6. Compatibility with existing default transitions, which are overwritten during the animation, and restored at its end.

 ### How to use it